apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/010-installing-the-apache-drill-sandbox.md

      ![drill query flow]({{ site.baseurl }}/docs/img/3_vbNetwork.png)
 7. Select **Network**.

-    The correct setting depends on your network connectivity when you run the Sandbox.
-In general, if you are going to use a wired Ethernet connection, select **NAT Network**.
-If you are going to use a wireless network, select **Host-only Networks** and the **Host-Only Ethernet**.
+    Verify that Adapter 1 is attached to **NAT**.
+This option should work for most scenarios.
+However, if you are going to use a wired Ethernet connection, you can select **NAT Network**.
+If you use ODBC or JDBC on a remote host, select **Bridged Adapter**.

      ![drill query flow]({{ site.baseurl }}/docs/img/4_vbMaprSetting.png)
 8. Click **OK** to continue.